ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/README.md

 *This site is intended to be the main resource to an instructor-led course, but anyone is welcome to learn here.
 The intent is to make this site self-guided and it is getting there.*

+> We recommend cloning this repository onto your local computer with a git-based program (like GitHub desktop for Windows) or you may download the site contents as a zip file by going to "Clone or Download" at the upper right of this repository.

 **For Instructor-Led:**
+* We recommend dowloading the site contents or cloning it if you can do so to your local computer.
 * Complete the [setup instructions](/PREREQUISITES.md)
 * Follow along with the classroom instructions and training sessions.
 * When there is a lab indicated, you may find the lab instructions in the Labs (COMING SOON) folder.

 **For Self-Study:**
+* We recommend dowloading the site contents or cloning it if you can do so to your local computer.
-* Go to Decks (COMING SOON) folder and follow along with the slides.
+* Go to Decks folder and follow along with the slides.
 * When there is a lab indicated, you may find the lab instructions in the Labs (COMING SOON) folder.

 ## Microsoft's Cortana Intelligence Suite Components Covered